Sherbstreit/sherbstreit.github.io/_posts/2021-04-28-image_classifier.md

 mathjax: "true"
 ---

+## What is image classification?

+### Image classification is using a computer to analyze an image and identify which class appears in the image.
+A class is the category or label of the object being identified.
+In this image classifier, the class is one of the following: sea, mountain, forest, glacier, building or street.
+When given an image, the classifier will assign probabilities of each class appearing in the image.
+The class with the highest probability will be assigned to the image.

+## How does image classification work?

+### I used a convolutional neural network (CNN) to create the classifier.
+A CNN works by using pixel data to extract features from the image.
+The image is convolved into a 2D matrix using filters that slide over a specified range of pixels at a time.
+A rectified linear activation function (ReLU) is applied on the input and hidden layers of the model to increase non-linearity of the features.
+Pooling, dropout, and normalization are all used on the hidden layers.
+Pooling reduces the dimensions, dropout randomly removes neurons to prevent the model from overfitting, and normalization is used to balance the scale of each feature.
+The features are flattened into a 1D vector and input through a fully connected (Dense) layer.
+A softmax function is applied on the output layer, which converts the previous layer outputs into probability distributions for each class.
+This will tell us which class the image most likely contains.

 # Overview of Findings
 <iframe src="https://bellevueuniversity-my.sharepoint.com/:p:/g/personal/sherbstreit_my365_bellevue_edu/ETZgR5lBsZlHknNx0Y_Pbv4BpIKiCHsHhuNjLKzMMvK_rA?e=82tMuv&amp;action=embedview&amp;wdAr=1.7777777777777777" width="850px" height="421px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>